The London Film Festival’s Satyajit Ray Award has gone to Nicole Kassell’s U.S. drama The Woodsman, starring Kevin Bacon as a child molester.

 -

-Starring Daniel Radcliffe, Alfonso Cuarón’s Harry Potter and the Prisoner of Azkaban 2004 adaptation proves that CGI and movie magic aren’t the same thing.
+Harry Potter and the Prisoner of Azkaban (movie 2004) review: Alfonso Cuarón’s big-screen version proves that CGI and movie magic aren’t the same thing.
+Daniel Radcliffe stars.

 -

-Generally ignored in most of the world, African cinema is the focus of the Toronto Film Festival’s Planet Africa sidebar.
-A key title is Ousmane Sembene’s most recent effort, Moolaadé.
+Generally overlooked in most of the world, African cinema is the focus of one of the Toronto Film Festival’s sidebars.
+Key title: Ousmane Sembene’s most recent film, the Burkina Faso-set Moolaadé.

 -